Kinematics Modeling Network for Video-based Human Pose Estimation: Experiments

-\paragraph{Influence of the number of occluded joints} To evaluate the influence of the number of occluded joints, the number of occluded joints is increased from 1 to 9.
-There are 13 joints in the pose of the Penn Action dataset.
-Therefore, occlusion of 9 joints can be regarded as severe occlusion.
-Under the same experimental settings, we compare the performance of the proposed KIMNet with existing methods, as shown in Fig.\ref{fig:occlude_curve}.
+\textbf{Influence of the number of occluded joints.} To evaluate the influence of the number of occluded joints, the number of occluded joints is increased from 1 to 9.
+Under the same experimental settings, we compare the performance of the proposed KIMNet with existing methods, as shown in Figure\ref{fig:occlude_curve}.
 With the increase in the number of occluded joints, the performance of all models declines.
-However, compared to previous approaches, our KIMNet is more robust to the occlusion.
-It can be seen from Fig.\ref{fig:occlude_curve} that the performance of RPSTN declines sharply with the increase of occluded joints.
-When nine joints are occluded, the performance of KIMNet is about 85\%, while the mPCK of RPSTN is less than 75\%.
-The possible reason is that KIMNet explicitly models the temporal correlation between any two joints.
-In this way, it can use historically visible joints to help locate occluded joints in subsequent frames.
+However, compared to previous approaches, our KIMNet is more robust to occlusion.